 On May 13, 2019, our Board of Directors approved an expansion of our existing common stock repurchase program that allowed us to repurchase up to an additional \$600 million of Class A common stock.
-As of September 26, 2020, the remaining availability under our Class A common stock repurchase program was approximately \$580 million.
+As of September 25, 2021, the remaining availability under our Class A common stock repurchase program was approximately \$580 million.
 Repurchases of shares of Class A common stock are subject to certain restrictions under our Global Credit Facility and more generally overall business and market conditions.
-Accordingly, as a result of current business disruptions related to the COVID-19 pandemic, effective beginning in the first quarter of Fiscal 2021 we temporarily suspended our common stock repurchase program as a preemptive action to preserve cash and strengthen our liquidity position.
+Accordingly, in response to business disruptions related to the COVID-19 pandemic, effective beginning in the first quarter of Fiscal 2021, we temporarily suspended our common stock repurchase program as a preemptive action to preserve cash and strengthen our liquidity position.
+However, we anticipate resuming activities under our Class A common stock repurchase program during the second half of Fiscal 2022.